Dedicated to Cordula Bösze

 Recorded live on 23 Apr 2012 at Elak Wien

 Sequitur is a series of compositions for various solo instruments and live-electronics which I started in 2008.
 Somehow it can be seen as a reference to Berio’s famous “Sequenze” cycle of solo pieces which focus on specific playing techniques of the respective instrument.
-Up to now I have finished more than a dozen pieces including orchestral instruments like flute and violin, but also for voice and more exotic ones such as electric guitar, toy piano and kalimba.
+The cycle embraces 14 different solo pieces including orchestral instruments like flute and violin, but also for voice and more exotic ones such as electric guitar, toy piano and kalimba.

 The score of Sequitur I can be downloaded for free.
 Please note that the music is protected by copyright.